Chow Chow Facts – Information About Chow Dog – Picture, Videos

 - Chow dog thrive in cold weather and are prone to heatstroke, so Chows need to be in a cool place on hot days.

 - The breed went by several names like black Tongue dog, hi she-wolf dog, link bear dog, key on and counts on the dog, and Guangdong.

 - How he became, the Chow Chow is an interesting story.

 - Some British merchants from our 18th century included some of the bear-like dogs in their cargo.

-- Miscellaneous items including dogs were referred to as chow and remain stocked to the breed.
+- Miscellaneous items, including dogs, were referred to as chow and remained stocked to the breed.

 - In 1781 the Chow puppy was described in a British book natural history and antiquities of cell board by naturalist Gilbert’s wife.

 - His neighbors had brought home a pair of Chow Chows from Canton now long dong, and he included them in his observations of country life.

 - Past years say the breed has changed little since white wrote about them more than 200 years ago.

 - It wasn’t until a century later however that Chow Chows were imported regularly.